Alexx1105/Alexx1105/README.md

 - 👋 Hi, I’m @Alexx1105
 - 👀 I’m interested in developing iOS and macOS apps in swift, and machine learning in python
 - 🌱 I’m currently learning ... machine learning
 - 💞️ I’m looking to collaborate on ...
+Any iOS/MacOS apps
-- 📫 How to reach me ...  https://spiky-level-324846.framer.app
+- 📫 How to reach me ...  www.linkedin.com/in/alex-haidar-a02444288

 <!---
 Alexx1105/Alexx1105 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.